 Miss Zoe Cook is our FS2 teacher.
 She teaches children in their first year of school.
-Miss Cook is our Early Years Co-ordinator and oversees all of the planning, development and learning of our children in FS1 and FS2 unit.
-Miss Cook is a qualified Forest School practitioner and takes her own class for their Forest School session each week.
+Miss Cook is Head of Lower School and our Early Years Co-ordinator.
+She oversees all of the planning, development and learning of our children in FS1, FS2, year 1 and year 2.
+Miss Cook is also a qualified Forest School practitioner.

 "In today’s society everyone’s lives are busy, so firstly, thank you for taking time to read this!
 I have worked with children full time since 2001, working initially as an NNEB qualified Teaching Assistant.
 Over the years I have gained many qualifications and attended a variety of courses all related to children’s learning and development, because I love to understand the children I work with!
 During this time I have also worked in a variety of settings, from a large state primary school near Lincoln to a private Early Years Centre based on a working farm.
 After joining St. George’s Preparatory School in 2015 I have felt lucky to be part of the school, because our school really does have a family feel.

 I am passionate about providing children in Early Years with the start they deserve and are entitled to, which based on all my learning, is through play!
 Another area I am passionate about is Forest School.
 As a qualified Forest School Leader I understand and believe in the Forest School ethos, particularly as a motivator for Personal, Social and Emotional development.